 In May 2010, Apple overtook Microsoft in market capitalization, surpassing the tech giant that dominated the previous decade.

-By August 2011, Apple had been closing in on ExxonMobil for some time.
+By August 2011, Apple had been closing in on oil and gas giant ExxonMobil for some time.
 Then Apple reported record-breaking earnings for the previous quarter.
-With revenue up 90% year-on-year, the company reported the sale of 20.34 million iPhones, more than twice the number sold in the same quarter a year earlier.
+With year-on-year revenue up 90%, the company reported the sale of 20.34 million iPhones, more than twice the number sold in the same quarter a year earlier.
 It also sold 9.25 million iPads, triple the number sold during the tablet’s 2010 debut quarter.